If you have Hashimoto’s low thyroid, then you likely know what it is to struggle with weight gain and dieting.

 A recent essay published by the CDC called for health care practitioners to quit harping on patients who don’t fall into the advised body mass index (BMI) ranges and instead help a patient develop a regular exercise habit.

-explains that stopping “fat shaming” in the doctor's office will establish better rapport and trust between doctors and patients, thus helping a patients feel more positive, empowered, and willing to adopt healthier habits.
+The essay explains that stopping “fat shaming” in the doctor’s office will establish better rapport and trust between doctors and patients, thus helping a patients feel more positive, empowered, and willing to adopt healthier habits.

 Likewise, more doctors need to learn more about hypothyroidism and the various factors that can cause it, the most common being the autoimmune thyroid disease Hashimoto’s.
 At RedRiver Health and Wellness, we specialize in helping people manage their low thyroid and Hashimoto’s conditions.

 Dieting and thinking you are fat both lead to obesity